cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cli-wallet/README.md

 ## Go to the next step!

-Let's implement CUI Plasma Wallet application together!
+Let's implement CLI Plasma Wallet application together!

 Move on to the [Setup](Setup) step.